 II.
 Introduction

-In 2011, Texas experienced a record-breaking drought, resulting in $5.2 billion lost in agricultural resources, damaged roads and infrastructure (Combs 2012).
+In 2011, Texas experienced a record-breaking drought, resulting in $5.2 billion lost in agricultural resources, damaged roads, and infrastructure (Combs 2012).
 As a result of the drought, wildfire severity and frequency also increased (Combs 2012).
-Lack of precipitation resulted in plentiful vegetative fuel sources for intense and rapid spread of wildfires.
+Lack of precipitation resulted in a buildup of vegetative fuel loads, which aided in the intense and rapid spread of wildfires.
 From November 15, 2010 through September 29, 2011, 23, 835 fires burned more than 3.8 million acres and destroyed 2,763 homes (Combs 2012).
 Eighty percent of fires occurred within two miles of a community, thus threatening life, property, and infrastructure (Texas A&M Wildfires 2015).
-Wildfires also result in soil degradation, soil erosion, loss of biodiversity, and agricultural losses (Texas A&M Wildfires 2015).
+Wildfires also resulted in soil degradation, soil erosion, loss of biodiversity, and agricultural losses (Texas A&M Wildfires 2015).

-Because of the prevalence and intensity of recent droughts and fire seasons, the Texas Forest Service (TFS) now identifies areas in danger of ignition.
+Due to the prevalence and intensity of recent droughts and fire seasons, the Texas Forest Service (TFS) now identifies areas in danger of ignition.
 They utilize weather patterns, drought severity indices, and assessment of available vegetative fuels to identify these threatened areas (Texas A&M Wildfires).
-Popular drought indices, like the Standard Precipitation Index and the Keetch-Byram Drought Index, estimate evapotranspiration, fuel potential, and soil moisture from precipitation and temperature data to quantify severity of drought across varied spatial and temporal scales (Ambrosia et al. 1998).
+Popular drought indices, like the Standard Precipitation Index (SPI) and the Keetch-Byram Drought Index (KBDI), estimate evapotranspiration, fuel potential, and soil moisture from precipitation and temperature data to quantify severity of drought across varied spatial and temporal scales (Ambrosia et al. 1998).
 The Forest Service then uses these data to justify budget requests, coordinate between agencies across jurisdictions, educate and communicate alerts to the public, and craft response and suppression plans.

 This study focuses on the soil moisture component of wildfire prediction.
-Soil moisture is critical in predicting The Keetch-Byram Index assumes a 203 mm soil moisture storage capacity and that moisture is lost exponentially throughout a 24 hour period (Keetch & Byram 1968).
-The model thus estimates soil moisture depletion based on a daily water budget, previous drought conditions and daily precipitation and temperature (Ambrosia et al. 1998).
-The Index is widely used by Fire Control Managers because it estimates dead fuel available for combustion, as well as live fuel moisture, important indicators of fire susceptibility (P.E.
-Dennison et al. 2003) (Dimitrakopoulos and Bemmerzouk 2003).
+Soil moisture is critical in predicting the KBDI, which assumes a 203 mm soil moisture storage capacity, and that moisture is lost exponentially throughout a 24-hour period (Keetch & Byram 1968).
+The model, thus, estimates soil moisture depletion based on a daily water budget, previous drought conditions, and daily precipitation and temperature data (Ambrosia et al. 1998).
+The KBDI is widely used by Fire Control Managers because it estimates dead fuel available for combustion as well as live fuel moisture—important indicators of fire susceptibility (P.E.
+Dennison et al. 2003; Dimitrakopoulos and Bemmerzouk 2003).

 The NASA DEVELOP Texas Water Resources team partnered with the Texas Forest Service to refine ways to accurately measure soil moisture content using satellite data from NASA’s recently launched Soil Moisture Active Passive (SMAP) mission.
-SMAP launched in January of 2015 and data became available late in 2015.
-Because of data availability, our study period includes 2015 and early 2016.
+SMAP launched in January 2015 and data became available in late 2015.
+Because of data availability, the study period includes 2015 and early 2016.
 An ability to incorporate more accurate soil moisture volume into existing drought indices will help the Texas Forest Service better monitor drought conditions and identify areas susceptible to wildfires.
-In doing so, this project addressed the Water Resources and Disasters National Application Areas.
-This project correlated NASA’s SMAP Satellite data with in situ data from the Soil Climate Analysis Network (SCAN) and Texas A&M University Soil Moisture Database to provide the Texas Forest Service with a normalized single correction soil moisture model for the state of Texas and assist their efforts to predict and prevent wildfires.
+In doing so, this project addressed the Water Resources and Disasters NASA Applied Sciences National Application Areas.
+This project correlated NASA’s SMAP satellite data with in situ data from the Soil Climate Analysis Network (SCAN) and Texas A&M University Soil Moisture Database to provide the Texas Forest Service with a normalized, single-correction, soil-moisture model for the state of Texas to assist their efforts in predicting and preventing wildfires.

 III.
 Methodology